-Speaking of food trucks, there are many ways to incorporate them into your theme or entertain with them.
+There are many ways to incorporate food trucks into your theme or entertain with them.
 Here’s a cute “cottage” food truck that serves up 100% vegan dishes.
 You can incorporate so many cool themes with food trucks, which is what makes them a great option at events.

 Grain bowls are layered bowls of veggies, grains, sauce, and protein.
 To accommodate vegetarians and vegans, use high-protein grains like quinoa, farro and barley.
 Offer beans as a topping or a base.
 Guests can match and mix options according to taste.

 While most event planners want to do everything they can to keep the pests away, these adorable ladybugs will be gladly welcomed.

 Food trucks aren’t all monstrous entities.
 There are smaller versions too.
 Some even move by old-fashioned pedal power.